 Noble Energy has been operating in the Mediterranean Sea, offshore Israel, since 1998.
 Our track record of success in the region began with Mari-B, the first offshore natural gas production facility in Israel.
 Production from Mari-B began in 2004 and sales volumes increased as Israel's power demand and pipeline infrastructure have expanded tremendously.
-A string of successful exploration wells offshore Israel and Cyprus has resulted in the discovery of more than 40 Tcf of new gas resources for this region.
+A string of successful exploration wells offshore Israel and Cyprus has resulted in the discover of more than 40 Tcf of new gas resources for this region.
 Sales from Tamar began in March 2013, just over four years from discovery.

 In late 2011, we announced a discovery offshore Cyprus with estimated gross mean resources of 5 Tcf, and are currently studying options for development.
-In 2015, we anticipate a deep oil test in the Levant Basin, with multiple similar prospects identified on our acreage.

 Maintain regulatory framework and need for investment climate to progress additional project development.